 Take the time to get specific, too.
 The more challenges you can identify for each persona, the more opportunities you have to deliver solutions.
 And the more solutions you deliver, the more attractive and helpful your company is to those qualified leads.

 Buyer personas help give you inside knowledge into the ways your most qualified prospects function.
-From their favorite social media platforms to the way they talk to their career goals, you know a lot about these personas, and you can use that information to your benefit, and to theirs.
+From their favorite social media platforms to the way they talk to their career goals, you know a lot about these personas, and you can use that information to your benefit.

 Work to create content that those personas want to read, and develop sales and marketing strategies that put your buyer personas' goals and challenges front and center.
 When you're writing, marketing, and selling with real people — your most qualified leads — in mind, you're going to start to see some serious growth.